travezripley/React100-Hackathon/README.md

 #Author - Michel Roberts JR.

 #Modified by Travis Ripley, * Started Saturday April 13th, 2019 14:00.
+#(Took more than 72hrs - from plan to prototype) - That's ok, you don't got to love it, because the hood's gon' love it.

 This project was bootstrapped with Create React App.